t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 Define your server-side environment variables schema here.

-Make sure you do not prefix keys here with `NEXT_PUBLIC`.
-Validation will fail if you do to help you detect invalid configuration.
+Make sure you do not prefix keys here with `NEXT_PUBLIC`, if you do so the configuration validation will say it's invalid.

 ### Client Schema

 Define your client-side environment variables schema here.

-To expose them to the client you need to prefix them with `NEXT_PUBLIC`.
-Validation will fail if you don't to help you detect invalid configuration.
+To expose them to the client you need to prefix them with `NEXT_PUBLIC`, if you don't do so the configuration validation will say it's invalid.

 ### clientEnv Object